n-georgiev/example-survey-in-js_jQuery/README.md

 # example-survey-in-js_jQuery

-This is a very simple example survey using pure JS/jQuery only.
+This is a very simple example survey I've created using pure JS/jQuery only.